ForModLabUHel/forClimate/README_callprebas.md

 prebascoefficients<-function(siteInfo_siteX,initVar_siteX,climateModel,climID){
 ```

-Currently uses the demonstration climate data that needs to be changed to real climate scenarios.
+Currently *prebascoefficients* uses the demonstration climate data that needs to be changed to real climate scenarios.
 See *prebascoefficients.r* for details.

 ## TASKS